Location > Index > Researchers> Faculty

 AWARDS AND GRANTS

-• Outstanding Research Award, Ministry of Science and Technology, Taiwan, 2015
+• Outstanding Research Award, Ministry of Science and Technology, Taiwan, awarded in 2016

-• Ta-You Wu Memorial Award, Ministry of Science and Technology, Taiwan, 2013
+• Ta-You Wu Memorial Award, Ministry of Science and Technology, Taiwan, awarded in 2014

-• Research Award for Junior Research Investigators, Academia Sinica, Taiwan, 2012
+• Research Award for Junior Research Investigators, Academia Sinica, Taiwan, awarded in 2012

 • MOST Research Grant, “Intelligent Action: The Hybrid Skill Model of Practical Wisdom”, 2014-2019